 les•bi•an dad n, neologism 1. a.
-A lesbian or genderqueer parent who feels that traditionally female titles (i.e., “mother”) don’t quite fit, and who is willing to appropriate and redefine existing male ones (i.e., “father”): She was a tomboy when she was a kid, so it’s not surprising she’s a lesbian dad as a parent. b.
+A mannish lesbian, non-binary, or genderqueer parent who feels that traditionally female titles (i.e., “mother”) don’t quite fit, and who is willing to appropriate and redefine existing male ones (i.e., “father”): They were a tomboy when they were a kid, so it’s not surprising they’re a lesbian dad as a parent. b.
 Often a non-biological parent in a lesbian family, and/or one whose role relative to the child in many ways resembles that of fathers.
+ORIGIN – early 21st century via: the web log “Lesbian Dad.”
+See also: “Baba.”

 A bit about this blog.

-Note that I subscribe to the Walt Whitman school of writing process, rather than Gertrude Stein’s.
+I subscribe to the Walt Whitman school of writing process, rather than Gertrude Stein’s.
 Walt tinkered with what he wrote over and over, past its first and second and umpteen print publications.
 Gertrude thought: first draft best draft.
-I will say that whatever ripples of change appear in a piece, subsequent to its first posting, are usually along stylistic and le mot juste lines — not substantive ones.
+I will say that whatever ripples of change appear in a piece subsequent to its first posting are along stylistic and le mot juste lines – not substantive ones.
 I usually leave well enough alone after 24 hours.
 But now we’re all forewarned.

-Since this little craft launched in 2006, Lesbian Dad has collected a few nods of recognition which, in a fit of humility, I demoted from home page button (people used to do that in the early bloggy days!) to modest About page list:
+Since this craft launched in 2006, Lesbian Dad has collected various nods of recognition which, in a fit of only partial humility, I demoted from home page button (snicker not; people used to do that in the early bloggy days) to boasty About page list, herewith:

 - Weblog Awards Best New Blog (2006)